WZY10065/Proactive-Resilience-Enhancement_Supplementary/README.md

 ## File Descriptions

 1. **case_bus_40_F4.xlsx**
-   - **bus**: This sheet lists bus data, including:
-     - Power demand (`Pd` in MW, `Qd` in MVar)
-     - Coordinates (`Coordinate_x`, `Coordinate_y`)
-     - Substation flag (`Substation_Flag`), indicating whether a bus is part of a substation
-     - Distributed Generation candidate status (`DG_candidate`)
-     - Demand Response nodes (`DR_node`)
-     - Workload capacity
-   - **branch**: Details data on the connections (branches) between buses, including:
-     - Resistance (`r`)
-     - Reactance (`x`)
-   - **parameter**: Defines system parameters such as:
+   - This Excel file includes detailed data related to the case study.
+It may contain:
+     - **Bus data**: Information on power demand, coordinates, substation flags, and demand response nodes.
+     - **Branch data**: Details on network connections, including resistance and reactance values.
-     - Maximum power capacities (`S_max`, `DG_max`, `SS_max`)
+     - **System parameters**: Limits for power capacities and voltage settings.

-     - Voltage limits (`U_R`, `U_min`)
+2. **Detailed Figure: Resilience Enhancement Strategies Under Different Fault Scenarios**
+   - A figure illustrating various resilience enhancement strategies applied under different fault scenarios.
+This visual aid helps readers understand the strategic approaches discussed in the paper.

-2. **TII_Appendix.pdf**
+3. **TII_Appendix.pdf**
-   - This appendix document provides additional details on the methodology and equations used in the study, serving as a complement to the main research paper.
-It is recommended for readers who want a deeper understanding of the case study and model design.
+   - This document serves as an appendix with additional data, calculations, and methodological explanations, designed to complement the main research paper.

-3. **TII_Nomenclature.pdf**
+4. **TII_Nomenclature.pdf**
-   - Contains definitions and explanations of symbols, abbreviations, and terms used throughout the study, making it easier for readers to understand technical details.
+   - A glossary defining symbols, abbreviations, and terms used in the research study, making it easier to follow technical details.

 ## Usage

-Each file is intended to aid in reproducing and understanding the case study results in the main paper.
-The Excel file provides essential data inputs, while the PDF documents offer explanatory content and definitions.
+Each file supports the case study analysis in the main research paper.
+The Excel file provides core data inputs, while the PDF documents offer explanatory content, visual aids, and definitions.

 ---

-Feel free to explore the files for more detailed information related to each component of the case study.
+Explore these files for a more comprehensive understanding of each component of the case study.